Boehner says Obama pushing U.S. toward "fiscal cliff"

 “This isn’t a progress report because there is no progress to report,” Boehner told reporters at the Capitol.
 “The president has adopted a deliberate strategy to slow-walk our economy right to the edge of the fiscal cliff.”

-“There are a lot of things that are possible to put the revenue that the president seeks on the table,” Boehner said when asked about the same thing.

-Pelosi, questioned later about Boehner’s remark, said, “It’s not about the rate, it’s about the money.”

-But the bleak report from Boehner prolonged the economic uncertainty surrounding the fiscal cliff, which has already riled markets, slowed down business decisions and disrupted the budgeting processes for government at all levels across the country.
+The bleak report from Boehner prolonged the economic uncertainty surrounding the cliff, which has already riled markets, slowed down business decisions and disrupted the budgeting processes for government at all levels across the country.

 Economists say going over the cliff could throw the economy back into a recession.